Cheva1294/Cheva1294/README.md

-- 👋 Hi, I’m @Cheva1294
+- 👋 Hi, I’m Anggelin Triacheva
-- 👀 I’m interested in ...
+- 👀 I'm trying
-- 🌱 I’m currently learning ...
+- 🌱 I'm in the process of learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ i like animals
-- 📫 How to reach me ...
+- 📫 How to reach me? there isn't any

 <!---
 Cheva1294/Cheva1294 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.